hardingrichard/Python-Self-Study-Syllabus/README.md

 This self-taught syllabus is designed to help learn Python programming and computer science concepts to become employable in the tech industry.

-The syllabus is structured in 40 weeks, with weekly learning objectives, resources, and project examples for each topic.
+The syllabus is structured in 36 weeks, with weekly learning objectives, resources, and project examples for each topic.
 Assuming a 2-hour study session per day.
 Please note that the estimates may vary depending on the learning pace and prior experience.

-There are 20 weeks of optional topics to cover either alongside or as continuous learning based on areas of interest and goals.
+There are 40 weeks of optional topics to cover either alongside or as continuous learning based on areas of interest and goals.
+Keep in mind that these are rough estimates and the actual time investment may vary.

 ---